mattvenn/zero-to-asic-www/content/post/cloudtools.md

 {{< youtube yCyOVq5ZHYg >}}

-Proppy has further helped facilitate ASIC design with his [TinyUser Project](/post/tinyuserproject) enabling quick and easy submissions to the Open MPW shuttles.
+Proppy has further helped ASIC designer with his [TinyUser Project](/post/tinyuserproject) enabling quick and easy submissions to the Open MPW shuttles.

-For Zero to ASIC, GitHub's cloud-based tool *Actions* is an essential part of the design flow.
+Other cloud tools exist as well that simplify the ASIC design flow.
+For the Zero to ASIC course, GitHub's cloud-based *Actions* are an essential part of the flow.
 They help to continuously build the tools to verify their functionality, as well as to build the final [GDS](/terminology/gds) files and extract their key parameters.

-You can read more about my initial experiences with GitHub actions [here](/post/github_actions)
+You can read more about my experiences with GitHub actions [here](/post/github_actions)